 After WWII the Red Army erected monuments in many places reached during its westwards march, well into the heart of defeated Nazi Germany.

-A part of these monuments, small and with no particular architectural significance, were erected in villages and small towns.
-Capital cities of Europe received much more attention, with grand monuments and memorials, much bigger in size and pomp than their counterparts in the countryside, sometimes also designed with an eye for architectural value.
+A part of these monuments, small and with no particular architectural significance, were erected in villages and small towns, as well as in less visited locations in capital cities.
+However, the latter received much more attention, with grand monuments and memorials, much bigger in size and pomp than their more basic counterparts, and sometimes designed with an eye for architectural value.
 Among the most notable, those in Budapest, Vienna and, obviously, Berlin.